 Looking for the best diamond painting kits after admiring a drop-dead gorgeous piece of artwork in a magazine or on the Web somewhere, and upon further inspection found out it was NOT a painting, per-se, but a work of art made from teeny tiny FACETED GEMS!
 You were probably like, “Where do I sign up”?

-Below is a little mini-introductory to assist when choosing a kit for yourself, or an artistically inclined friend.
-(These make great gifts, too, by the way!)
+Below is a little mini-introductory to assist when choosing a kit for you or someone else.
+These make great gifts, too by the way!

 What Does 3D and 5D Mean?